-The OWCP Defense Base Act Case Summary Reports are compiled from data maintained by the Department of Labor, Office of Workers' Compensation Programs (OWCP), Division of Longshore and Harbor Workers' Compensation (DLHWC), in the administration of the Longshore and Harbor Workers' Compensation Act and its extensions.
+The OWCP Defense Base Act Case Summary Reports are compiled from data maintained by the Department of Labor, Office of Workers' Compensation Programs (OWCP), Division of Federal Employees', Longshore and Harbor Workers' Compensation (DFELHWC), in the administration of the Longshore and Harbor Workers' Compensation Act and its extensions.
 These reports do not constitute the complete or official casualty statistics of civilian contractor injuries and deaths.
 They are offered as general information to the public who may be interested in the scope of civilian government contracting overseas.

 See the Defense Base Act Page for more information about the Defense Base Act.

 How is the data collected?